Gustavo-Teleguario/Gustavo-Teleguario/README.md

-    🛠 Enhancing my software development skills with a focus on best practices 🚀 Driven to excel in backend and full-stack development using Java 🌱 Expanding my knowledge in Microservices and RESTful Web Services (API) 💡 Passionate about exploring new technologies to create impactful solutions
+    🛠 Enhancing my software development skills with a focus on best practices 🚀 Driven to excel in backend and full-stack development using Java 🌱 Expanding my knowledge in Microservices and RESTful Web Services (API) 💡 Passionate about exploring new technologies

 ---